Fennel and tomato salad

 Adding a fresh baby green legume may be a better option; they have less anti-nutrients than the dried seeds.
 Above you can see peas and our favourite, broad beans.

-Every cook should be looking for ways to put a tomato salad regularly onto the table; they have a phytonutrient that is scientifically proven to help prevent prostate disease, and presumably others too, only that's not yet decisively shown.
+Every cook should be looking for ways to put a tomato salad regularly onto the table; they have a phytonutrient that is scientifically proven to help prevent prostate disease.
+And presumably others too, only that's not yet decisively shown.

 This is one of our best easy lunch recipes; if you have the fennel on hand.
 Everyone has tomatoes.
 Otherwise think of another dish; could you replace it with celery?